Opinion | Memo to centrist Democrats: Stop blaming progressives for House losses

 As I recall, the Democratic Party platform does not embrace “socialism.”
 Nor does the party’s leader, one Joseph R. Biden.

-Meanwhile, Rep. Jim Clyburn said on the call, If “we are going to run on Medicare for All, defund the police, socialized medicine, we’re not going to win.”
+Meanwhile, House Majority Whip James E. Clyburn (D-S.C.) said on the call that if “we are going to run on Medicare-for-all, defund the police, socialized medicine, we’re not going to win.”
 But most Democrats aren’t running on Medicare-for-all, and almost none are running on “defund the police,” a phrase rejected by Democratic politicians.

 Now it’s true that there are a few Democratic members of Congress who call themselves socialist — but even they don’t go around shouting, “What we need is socialism!
 Socialism all the way!”

-So are we supposed to believe that if Rep. Pramila Jayapal, who represents Seattle, never let the word “socialism” pass her lips again, then that would mean that some centrist Democrat from a district 3,000 miles away would have an easy path to victory in every future election?
+So are we supposed to believe that if Rep. Pramila Jayapal (D-Wash.), who represents Seattle, never let the word “socialism” pass her lips again, then that would mean that some centrist Democrat from a district 3,000 miles away would have an easy path to victory in every future election?

 And what exactly are centrists asking progressives to do?
 It sounds like they’re saying, “Republicans falsely accused me of believing what you believe, so that means you have to change your positions and believe only what I believe.”
 Do they want the progressives to change their beliefs on health care or economics or some other issue?
 Should the progressives just stop advocating for their preferred agenda at all?